-After completing his PhD at Wayne State University, Professor Kershaw came to Yale as a postdoctoral fellow at the Center for Interdisciplinary Research on AIDS (CIRA).
-Since then he has rapidly moved up the ranks to Associate Professor in the Division of Social and Behavioral Sciences, the Director of two HIV Training Grants (T32, R25), and Director of CIRA’s Interdisciplinary Research Methods Core.
+He is the Director of the Division of Social and Behavioral Sciences, the Director of two HIV Training Grants (T32, R25), and Director of CIRA’s Interdisciplinary Research Methods Core.
 He has been named both Mentor of the Year and Teacher of the Year and chairs the school’s diversity committee.
 He also serves on expert panels for the NIH and CDC and on several journal editorial boards.

 Education & Training

 Award for Excellence on MentoringYale School of Public Health (2008)

 Award for Excellence in Teaching, Yale School of Public Health (2006)

 HIV Prevention Among Sex Workers and Their Clients in India and Structural Interventions India (2011)